jgrumboe/snyk-broker-wrapper/README.md

-# RBMH Snyk Broker Jira wrapper
+# Snyk Broker Jira wrapper

 This is a wrapper around the snyk broker (https://github.com/snyk/broker) and the docker imager snyk/broker:jira.